AlexxNB/derver/README.md

 * `host` - host from header(including port)
 * `hostname` - host from header(without port)
 * `port` - port from header

+If request sent with type `application/json` you will get the parsed object from `request.body`.
+To avoid this, set `parseJson` option to `false`;

+### Send JSON object in responce

+Method `responce.send(message)` will send content of message with status code 200.
+If `message` is a simple object, Derver will automaticly stringify it and send to client with `Content-type: application/json` header.

 ### Nested middlewares